bechirtouhami/sitepress-multilingual-cms/readme.txt

 4. Language setup admin screen.

 == Changelog ==

+= 2.0.4 =
+* Fixed the interface with ICanLocalize.
+Some jobs became stuck and this release allows to complete them.
+* Fixed bugs in the translation management section related with custom types and canceling / redoing jobs.
+* Added project summary on ICanLocalize to the translation dashboard.
+* Translate page slugs too, for fine control over multilingual SEO.
+* Fixed problem with URL redirection related to URLs with Russian or Asian characters.
+* Fixed a bug that causes wp_list_pages to drop pages after sending jobs to translation.
+* Added back the option to send jobs to the first available translator in ICanLocalize.
+* Fixed PHP bug when adding more local translators.

 = 2.0.3 =
 * Fix bug with pages disappearing from wp_list_pages and ICanLocalize translations not being returned